 The Spanish school holidays differ from Britain so it's worth taking this into account when you book a villa holiday in Spain.
 You can take advantage of quiet periods with good weather for Easter breaks, Spring bank holiday, even October half term.
 In July and August, it does tend to be hotter and busier.
 If you are not tied to school terms then June and September are probably the best months and much cheaper.

 What should you expect when you rent a villa in Spain.

-The villas vary a great deal from the coast where they are more contemporary to inland where there are many converted farmhouses, fincas and manors.
+The villas vary a great deal from the coast where they are more contemporary to inland where there are many converted farmhouses, "fincas" and manors.
 The older coastal villas usually have larger gardens.
-In the south around fashionable Marbella prices for holiday houses are generally higher by the sea.
+In the south around in fashionable Marbella prices for Spanish holiday homes by the sea are generally higher.
 Linen and towels are usually provided and a security deposit required.

 Our Spanish villas usually have a private swimming pool, many are near the beach and some have fabulous sea views.
-We have a fantastic range of self catering villas in Spain sleeping 2 to 18 people in the countries most desirable areas for villa holidays.
+We have a fantastic range of self-catering villas in Spain sleeping 2 to 28 people in the countries most desirable areas for villa holidays.